 - Take a a second sip of the liquor and / or second bite of the chocolate.
 Let the flavours combine.

 - Finish – wait . . . where in your mouth does the flavour linger?
 What are the flavours that linger?
 Did the pairing make both the whisky and the chocolate better together?

 One last thing — whisky and scotch aren't just for drinking.
 You can make delicious truffles too!
-Enjoy this super easy recipe from Scotch Truffles recipe from Ecole Chocolat.
+Enjoy this super easy recipe from Scotch Truffles recipe.